rebeccagio/object_detection/README.md

 Folders:

-dataset - json file with annotated images table_img - photorealistic synthetic images used to train model test_img - real images used to test the model
+dataset - json file with annotated images, table_img - photorealistic synthetic images used to train model, test_img - real images used to test the model